-A sweet potato salad that will jingle your taste buds, with bright colours and a match made in heaven with turkey - hello Christmas.
+A sweet potato salad that will jingle your taste buds, with its bright colours, it is a match made in heaven with turkey - hello Christmas.
 Great for entertaining as you can prepare most of the salad the day before and just add the herbs and dressing on the day.

-The fragrant Ras El Hanout and aromatic coconut oil in this salad complement the caramelized sweet potato perfectly, the dried cranberries add sweetness while the toasted almonds bring in some nice crunch.
-One taste will leave you wanting more and more!
+The fragrant Ras El Hanout and aromatic coconut oil in this salad complement the caramelized sweet potato perfectly, the dried cranberries add sweetness while the toasted almonds bring in a nice crunch.

-Wash and peel your sweet potatoes and then cut into a medium dice.
+Wash and peel your sweet potatoes and then cut them into a medium dice.

-Wash your parsley, shake to remove excess water then either pat or spin dry, remove the stems (you can reserve and freeze to add to soups and stocks) and chop roughly the leaves.
+Wash your parsley, shake to remove the excess water then either pat or spin dry, remove the stems (you can reserve and freeze to add to soups and stocks) and chop roughly the leaves.

 Wash your mint leaves, shake to remove excess water and dry, strip the leaves from the stems.